-Music Fundamentals
+MUSC 005 Music Fundamentals

 Course Advisory: SCC minimum English and Math standards.
-A basic course including notation, rhythm, and major and minor scales, modes, sight reading, key signature, melody, and triads and ear training concepts.
+This course introduces t1 he elements of music including notation, rhythm and meter, diatonic scales and triads, key signatures, melody, chords and aural skills.
 Traces the historical and cultural progress of music through the development of musical symbols and their application.
-No previous knowledge of music is required.
+No previous musical study is required.
+C-ID MUS 110.
 Three hours lecture.

-Jazz and Popular Music in America:

-Ragtime to Rock
+MUSC 007 Jazz and Popular Music in America: Ragtime to Rock